Calls for Britain to offer asylum to Afghan interpreters

 "The British military's job in Afghanistan would have been impossible without local interpreters, who have risked their lives and made extraordinary sacrifices just like British soldiers," the letter read.

-The signatories included General Mike Jackson, former head of Britain's army, Paddy Ashdown, a former high representative for Bosnia-Herzegovina, and Michael Clarke, director of the Royal United Services Institute defense think-tank.
+The signatories included General Mike Jackson, former head of Britain's army, Paddy Ashdown, a former high representative for Bosnia-Herzegovina, and Michael Clarke, director of the Royal United Services Institute defence think-tank.

 They said the current system of dealing with asylum claims by Afghans on a case-by-case basis was "slow, not transparent and offers no guarantee of success".